rule

 Text 7

-For the ones disgusted in the renunciation of working for the profit there is the yoga of spiritual knowledge herein and for those who with a consciousness not disgusted in that do feel for material happiness is there the path of karma-yoga.
+For the ones who disgusted with fruitive labor forsake that kind of activities, there is the yoga of spiritual knowledge and for those who consciously have not turned themselves away and do feel for material happiness there is the path of karma-yoga.
+(Vedabase)

 Text 8